-How to Save Money on Dryer Sheets
+Save Money on Laundry with this easy Dryer Sheets trick!

-On the hunt for another simple way to cut costs and save money on laundry??
+On the hunt for another simple way to cut costs and Save Money on Laundry?? Ā Here’s another little trick… cut your dryer sheets in half!

 Now I know several of you are already doing this little trick, but for those of you that aren’t… give it a try and see what you think!